Frequently asked

 Visa information

-The Foundation does not assist in the actual application of visa – this is your own responsibility.
+The Foundation does not assist in the actual visa application process – this is your own responsibility.
 You are also responsible for any costs associated with applying for the visa.
-We can however help out with arranging letters of invitation for certain trips (for example Track II Dialogues).
+We can, however, help out with arranging letters of invitation for certain trips (for example Track II Dialogues).
 The Foundation needs to sight a copy of your visa (if required) before departure.
 You will not be able to join the trip without it.

 How do I find out about the visa requirements for the trip?

-It is your responsibility to secure the appropriate type of visa(s) for your travel(s).
-Asia New Zealand Foundation cannot provide visa advice.
-If you need a letter of invitation for your visa this should be provided by your host organisation in Asia.
+It is your responsibility to secure the appropriate type of visa(s) for your travel.
+The Asia New Zealand Foundation cannot provide visa advice.
+If you need a letter of invitation for your visa, this should be provided by your host organisation in Asia or from the Foundation if it is organising the visit.

 How do I organise my visa?